-After purchasing a yoke, the next logical step has to be getting rudder pedals.
+After purchasing a flight yoke or joystick, your next step has to be getting rudder pedals.
 The extent to which your immersion will increase after not only having to use your hands, but entire body, to manoeuvre the plane cannot be overstated.
-After extensive research, we’ve compiled a list of the seven best rudder pedals currently available on the market.
+After extensive research, we’ve compiled a list of the top 7 rudder pedals currently available on the market.

 The Top-Rated Rudder Pedals for Flight Sim